oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 Transition through these states is governed by a sequence of packets between Client and Server and mediated by [[timers]](#session-timers) resident on the Server.
 A Client is in the Active state when the Server receives a CONNECT packet from that Client.
 This state is supervised by the Server with the [3.1.6 Keep Alive](#keep-alive) timer.
 If the Server does not receive any packet from the Client in a defined period, the Server will consider that client as Disconnected and delete the Virtual Connection.
 The Disconnected state is governed by the Session Expiry timer - on expiry the Server is free to remove the Client session.
 A Client moves into the Asleep state by issuing a SLEEPREQ packet.
 To be certain that the Server has also recorded the Client as being asleep, the Client needs to wait for a positive SLEEPRESP response.
 For more information on the Asleep state, refer to [4.14.2 Sleeping Clients](#sleeping-clients).

-See [9.5 HEADING-NOT-FOUND](#c.5-client-state-diagrams) for informative state diagrams to help illustrate these transitions.
+See [C.5 Client State Diagrams](#c.5-client-state-diagrams) for informative state diagrams to help illustrate these transitions.

 > **Informative Comment**
 >